Big City Plan: Origins

-In the mid-1980s, Birmingham City Council decided that they needed to change the image Birmingham had to the public, and improve the livability of the city.
+In the mid-1980s, Birmingham City Council decided they needed to change the public perception of Birmingham and improve the livability of the city.
 The first main aim was to target the areas in the city centre that had not been developed following World War II, such as the canals.
 The council worked closely with Argent, a developer, who redeveloped the area around the canals into a mixed use scheme Brindleyplace, which began in 1994 and was completed in early 2009.
 This development followed the construction of the National Indoor Arena and the International Convention Centre, which were both completed in 1991.

-Another major part of the plan was to redevelop the skyline of the city.
-The skyline mainly consisted of postwar office buildings and through the creation of the "High Places" document, the council aimed to encourage highrise development in the city once more.
+Another major part of the plan was to change the skyline of the city, which mainly consisted of postwar office buildings.
+Through the creation of the "High Places" document, the council aimed to encourage highrise development in the city once more.

 In 2007, a report was commissioned by the Leader of the Council, Councillor Mike Whitby.
 The result was The Birmingham City Centre Masterplan: The Visioning Study by Professor Michael Parkinson.
 The Big City Plan was launched in February 2008.
 Between December 2008 and February 2009 there was an extensive public consultation stage, engaging with citizens in a variety of ways: a website, newspaper supplements, leaflets, posters, a conference, and even an exhibition on a bus that toured inner-city residential districts.